When Can Sugar Gliders Get Pregnant

 Sugar glider joeys will start venturing out of the pouch to explore their surroundings at around 10 to 12 weeks old.
 However, they will still return to the pouch for nursing and protection until they are fully weaned, which usually occurs around 16 to 20 weeks of age.

-See also Neutered Male Sugar Glider
+See also Are Sugar Gliders Mammals

 Final Thoughts